Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Results and discussions

 \section{Results and discussions}

-In this section, we start with a brief discussion of the multiplicity selection, followed by discussions on the results for flow coefficients.
-Finally, we discuss the centrality dependence of flow fluctuations.
+In this section, we start with a discussion of the multiplicity selection, followed by discussions on the results for anisotropic flow coefficients.
+Finally, we discuss the multiplicity dependence of flow fluctuations.

-Figure~\ref{fig:V0Mdist} shows the distribution of charged particles produced in the pseudorapidity region $-3.7<\eta<-1.7$ and $2.8<\eta<5.1$ (V0M) in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model for a Woods-Saxon (upper) and $\alpha$-cluster (lower) nuclear density profiles.
+Figure~\ref{fig:V0Mdist} shows the distribution of charged particles produced in the pseudorapidity region $-3.7<\eta<-1.7$ and $2.8<\eta<5.1$ (V0M) in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model for the Woods-Saxon (upper) and $\alpha$-cluster (lower) nuclear density profiles.
 The lower panel shows the ratio of normalized yields of V0M for Woods-Saxon and $\alpha$-cluster nuclear distributions.
-Also, different centrality classes are defined based on the percentile slices on the V0M distribution for the Woods-Saxon nuclear density profile.
-Here, for a fair comparison, we use the same cuts of V0M distribution for all the centrality classes for both the nuclear density profiles.
-The lowest central class, e.g., (0-10)\%, refers to the most central collisions, while the highest centrality class implies a peripheral collision.
-One can refer to Fig.~\ref{fig:ImpBV0M} in the Appendix~\ref{app:impB} for the average value of the impact parameter corresponding to each centrality class for both Woods-Saxon and $\alpha$-cluster nuclear density profiles.
+Also, different multiplicity classes are defined based on the percentile slices on the V0M distribution for the Woods-Saxon nuclear density profile.
+Here, for a fair comparison, we use the same cuts of V0M distribution for all the multiplicity classes for both the nuclear density profiles.
+The first multiplicity class, e.g., 0--10\%, has the highest particle multiplicity, while the last multiplicity class, 50--90\%, has the events having the lowest final state charged particle multiplicity, as shown in Fig.~\ref{fig:V0Mdist}.
+Thus, one may infer that the 0--10\% class refers to the most central collisions, while the last multiplicity class, 50--90\% in this study, implies a peripheral collision.
+Further, one can refer to Fig.~\ref{fig:ImpBV0M} in the Appendix~\ref{app:impB} for the average value of the impact parameter corresponding to each multiplicity class for both Woods-Saxon and $\alpha$-cluster nuclear density profiles.
 In Fig.~\ref{fig:V0Mdist}, one finds a higher yield for V0M for the O--O collisions having an $\alpha$-clustered nucleus.
-In addition, for a similar value of V0M, one finds a higher yield for the $\alpha$-clustered distribution on nucleons inside the oxygen nuclei for V0M $>300$, which can be seen in the bottom ratio plot.
-This signifies the compact nature of an $\alpha$-clustered oxygen nucleus, which is reflected in the most central O--O collisions.
+In addition, for a similar value of V0M, one finds a higher yield for the $\alpha$-clustered distribution of nucleons inside the $^{16}$O nuclei for V0M $>300$, which can be seen in the bottom ratio plot.
+In Ref.~\cite{Behera:2021zhi}, the probability distribution of $\alpha$-clustered nuclear density profile of $^{16}$O nuclei is compared with Woods-Saxon and Harmonic-Oscillator nuclear density profiles.
+Here, one finds that the probability of finding nucleons in Harmonic-Oscillator and Woods-Saxon nuclear density profiles spreads over long distances from the center of $^{16}$O nuclei.
+In contrast, the probability of finding nucleons in the $\alpha$-cluster profile is limited to some finite distance from the center of the nucleus.
+This demonstrates the compactness of the $\alpha$-clustered structure of $^{16}$O nuclei, which may lead to increased energy density, as shown in Ref.~\cite{Behera:2021zhi}.
+A large energy density can lead to an increase in final state particle yield, as can be seen in Fig.~\ref{fig:V0Mdist}.